John Platten

-John Patrick Platten (born 17 March 1963) is a retired Australian rules footballer.
+John Patrick Platten (born 17 March 1963) is a retired Australian Rules Football player.

-Platten's career began in the SANFL, where he won a Magarey Medal with Central District, and also with Hawthorn, where he played in four premierships as well as winning the 1987 Brownlow Medal.
-Platten remains a popular and respected figure at both clubs, and is also an inductee in both the AFL and SANFL Halls of Fame.
+Platten's career began in the SANFL, where he won a Magarey Medal with Central District, and also with Hawthorn, where he played in four premierships and won the 1987 Brownlow Medal.
+Platten remains a popular and respected figure at both clubs and is also an inductee in both the AFL and SANFL Halls of Fame.